From a time, cost and personnel perspective, it’s easier than you think

 Holy Grail of Device Programming

 The “holy grail” of consistent automated programming results is the Z-axis teach.
-There are three axes on an automated handler: X, Y, and Z 4Theta is the 4th “axis” which determines the precise orientation of the device (rotation).
+There are three axes on an automated handler: X, Y, and Z (Theta is the 4th “axis” which determines the precise orientation of the device (rotation)).
 X (horizontal) and Y (vertical) are easy; a downward camera with a bomb site allows for precise placement on the center of a device.
 The Z (up/down) is, by far, the most difficult and the most important.
 Both the pick and place locations, if off by less than the width of a human hair, can cause major problems.
 Manually-adjusted z-teach can go badly two ways: pick (or place) too high can cause misalignment of the device; place (or pick) too low, where the nozzle comes in contact with the device, can cause micro-cracks.
 Devices with micro-cracks usually pass the initial test (green light), but can oxidize the sensitive metal film causing devices to fail in the field.

-BPM is the first to solve the Z-axis conundrum with a patent-pending solution called WhisperTeach.
+BPM is the first to solve the Z-axis conundrum with a patented solution called WhisperTeach.
 It utilizes hardware and software to turn the device nozzle into a sensor.
 Without coming in contact with the device, the automated system detects the height of the device to within 15 microns (4 times finer than a human hair) and automatically completes the “teach” in less than 8 seconds.
 A trained technician, although not as accurate as WhisperTeach, can teach a single location in about a minute.
 On a single job set-up, the difference in time is dramatic: WhisperTeach set-up is usually around 5 minutes; manual teach can take up to 45 minutes to an hour.
 When you add the loss of productivity to the reduction in precision, things can quickly get dicey.
 Regardless of which programmer, pick-and-place systems are incredibly repeatable: if the teach is off by a little, the pick/place will be consistently off as well.

 WhisperTeach is available on all BPM automated systems, not just on its high-end systems.